AdamLouly/SentimentAnalysisFrench/README.md

-Sentiment analysis using french datas
+Sentiment analysis using french dataset